 Global organizations need global solutions.
-Especially when implementing a company-wide solution, such as a rewards and recognition program, global companies might face unprecedented challenges along the way.
+Especially when implementing a company-wide solution, such as an employee rewards and recognition program, global companies might face unprecedented challenges along the way.
 One such major problem is the conversion of reward points when recognizing employees from different corners of the world.

-In this scenario, it's essential that while choosing your rewards and recognition platform, consider its features, including:
+In this scenario, it's essential that while building your rewards and recognition platform, consider its features, including:

 Will this program run on a SOLI framework, allowing me to easily reward my global workforce?

 SOLI, also known as the Standard Of Living Index, is a measure of the expense of living in a particular place, determined by the prices one has to pay for purchasing goods or services.